Financial-Times/treecreeper/packages/api-express/README.md

 -   a graphql api
 -   RESTful CRUD endpoints
+-   Takes care of initialising a schema-sdk and api-db-manager, so that data structures automatically update

 It exports `{ getApp }`. `getApp` accepts the following configuration object (defaults are as specified below):